-If a student fails the first attempt at the qualifying examination, he or she is allowed a second attempt at the earliest convenience but not later than the following semester.
-In the case of failure on the second attempt, the student will be considered as not making satisfactory progress toward their degree and thus will be dismissed from the program.
+If students fail the first attempt at the qualifying exam, they are allowed a second attempt which must be taken the subsequent semester, or by their fourth semester in the program if their first attempt had been earlier than the third.
+In the case of failure on the second attempt, the student will be considered as not making satisfactory progress toward their degree and thus will not be allowed to continue toward a Ph.D., but may remain in the program to obtain a M.S. degree in Physics.

 The qualifying exam will be administered by members of the department's qualifying exam committee.
 The student's research advisor will not be one of his or her examiners.
-Students will receive guidance and practice material at the end of their first year so that they can prepare for the qualifying exam.
+Students will receive guidance and practice material by the end of their first year so that they can prepare for the qualifying exam.

-These rules are designed to ensure that students pass the qualifying examination no later than by the end of their second academic year in the Ph.D. program.
+These rules are designed to ensure that students pass the qualifying examination no later than by the end of their second academic year in the M.S./Ph.D. program.

-The time limits can be extended, at the discretion of the Graduate Committee, but only if the extension is granted before the time limits have expired, and extenuating circumstances beyond the student's control exist.
+The time limits can be extended, at the discretion of the GPD, but only if the extension is granted before the time limits have expired, and extenuating circumstances beyond the student's control exist.

-The qualifying exam consists of questions on general physics, at upper undergraduate level, the student is expected to have a firm and well-integrated understanding of undergraduate physics and the mathematical methods involved.
+Learning outcomes.
+The qualifying is an oral examination consisting of questions on general physics, at upper undergraduate level, the student is expected to have a firm and well-integrated understanding of undergraduate physics and the mathematical methods involved.